 (f) In all cases, the costs and expenses (including but not limited to the reasonable costs, expenses, and attorneys' fees of ENA) of establishing, renewing, substituting, canceling, and increasing the amount of (as the case may be) one or more Letters of Credit shall be borne by Counterparty.

 5. Additional Representation.
-Counterparty continuously represents and warrants to ENA that (a) it has the power and authority under the law of the jurisdiction of its organization or incorporation and under its organizational and constituent documents to grant to ENA a valid, enforceable, first-priority security interest in, and lien on, all Performance Assurance (other than Letters of Credit) that it provides to ENA hereunder and has taken all necessary actions to authorize the granting of that security interest and lien; (b) as of each date on which it delivers Performance Assurance to ENA or to any agent of ENA for the benefit of ENA (or, in the case of after-acquired Cash, at the time ENA or its agent acquires rights therein), it will have title to and will be the sole owner of such Performance Assurance, free and clear of any security interest, lien, pledge, charge, encumbrance, or other interests or restrictions other than the security interest granted to ENA hereby; (c) ENA will have a valid and perfected first-priority security interest in, and lien on, all Performance Assurance (other than Letters of Credit) upon receipt thereof; (d) the performance by it of its obligations under this Annex will not result in the creation of any security interest, lien or other encumbrance on any property other than the security interest and lien granted pursuant to this Annex; and (e) on each occasion that it causes the issuance, renewal, substitution, or increase (as the case may be) of a Letter of Credit, such Letter of Credit will be the legal, valid, and binding obligation of the issuer thereof, enforceable in accordance with its terms.
+Counterparty continuously represents and warrants to ENA that (a) it has the power and authority under the law of the jurisdiction of its organization or incorporation and under its organizational and constituent documents to grant to ENA a valid, enforceable, first-priority security interest in, and lien on, all Performance Assurance (other than Letters of Credit) that it provides to ENA hereunder and has taken all necessary actions to authorize the granting of that security interest and lien; (b) as of each date on which it delivers Performance Assurance to ENA or to any agent of ENA for the benefit of ENA (or, in the case of after-acquired Cash, at the time ENA or its agent acquires rights therein), it will have title to and will be the sole owner of such Performance Assurance, free and clear of any security interest, lien, pledge, charge, encumbrance, or other interests or restrictions other than the security interest granted to ENA hereby; (c) ENA will have a valid and perfected first-priority security interest in, and lien on, all Performance Assurance (other than Letters of Credit) upon receipt thereof; (d) the performance by it of its obligations under this Annex will not result in the creation of any security interest, lien or other encumbrance on any property other than the security interest and lien granted pursuant to this Annex; and (e) on each occasion that it causes the issuance, renewal, substitution, or increase (as the case may be) of a Letter of Credit, such Letter of Credit will be the legal, valid, and binding obligation of the Issuer thereof, enforceable in accordance with its terms.

 6. ENA’s Rights and Remedies.
 If at any time (i) an Event of Default with respect to Counterparty has occurred and is continuing or (ii) an Early Termination Date has occurred or been designated as a result of an Event of Default with respect to Counterparty, then ENA may do any one or more of the following: (x) exercise any of the rights and remedies of a secured party with respect to the Performance Assurance provided by Counterparty to it hereunder, including any such rights and remedies under law then in effect; (y) exercise its rights of setoff against any and all property of Counterparty in the possession of ENA or its agent; or (z) draw on any outstanding Letter of Credit issued for its benefit.
 ENA shall either (y) apply the proceeds of the Performance Assurance realized upon the exercise of any such rights or remedies to reduce Counterparty’s obligations under the Confirmation and all outstanding Swaps (Counterparty remaining liable for any amounts owing to ENA after such application), subject to ENA’s obligation to return any surplus proceeds remaining after such obligations are satisfied in full or (z) hold such proceeds as collateral security for Counterparty’s obligations to ENA under the Confirmation and all outstanding Swaps.